 ‘Nationhood’ is a collection of personal stories about our heritage by our readers.

 My great-grandmother was born Caroline Rideau in Foret Noire.
 She was one of ten children born to Philogene and Jeanne Rideau.
 Like many other young girls of the time, she was married when she was a teenager.
 Her husband’s name was Jacob Vel.
 He died, leaving her widowed at 24 with two young boys.
 12 years later, after a brief affair with an Indian merchant who had set up shop in Market Street, she fell pregnant and gave birth to a daughter, my grandmother, Elina.
 I am named after her.
 The father, who was allegedly married, didn’t stay in Seychelles for too long after that.
 There are rumours that he would send her jewellery from India, but I don’t know for sure.

 She never married.
-In her late thirties, along with the participation of a fellow alcoholic, my mother came in the picture.
+In her late thirties, along with the participation of a fellow alcoholic, my mother came into the picture.
 Her father didn’t stay in that picture for too long either.
-His name was Moris and I have no picture of him at all.
+His name was Moris, and I have no picture of him at all.
 The few times I would ask about him as a child and queried as to what he looked like, the neighbours would tell me ‘I ti en nwanr later rouz’.
 English translation: red-earthed black man.
 To this day, I have no clue what that means.
-My mother has, a handful of times, spoken of the call she got when he died and how she had to go to the funeral.
-When I think of the closeness I had with my father who died in my arms, I struggle to comprehend the indifference to one.
+My mother has a handful of times, spoken of the call she got when he died and how she had to go to the funeral.
+When I think of the closeness I had with my father, who died in my arms, I struggle to comprehend the indifference to one.

 BY Marie-France Watson